UNiXMIT/UNiXextend/kb/sample.md

 ## Additional Information
-More information can be found in the documentation at:
+More information can be found in the documentation:
 ACUCOBOL-GT Version x.y.z Documentation Set > ACUCOBOL-GT Reference Manual

 The AcuCOBOL Documentation and Resources are available here: